schierlm/oberon-risc-emu-enhanced/README.md

 ### Windows

-There's a pre-compiled version in Github's Releases section.
+There's a pre-compiled version in Github's Releases section, cross compiled from Linux.

 See the [SDL site][SDL2]  for how to set up a compiler for Windows.
 It's fiddly.